stowingJunK/r-for-fantasy-football/ffball/01_data_types/lesson_03_classes.md

 # Data Types

 ## Classes
+One of the most important attributes of objects in R is its "class".
 In this lesson, we discuss the different atomic classes of objects, and how to create or coerce them.

 ### Numeric
 Numeric objects are used to represent decimal values in R. An example of a numeric object is `7` or `3`.
 This is also the default computational data type.
 In most cases, R defines an object's class as soon as you set the variable; variables set as numbers are automatically defined as *numeric*.
 You can use functions to explicitly define an object's class, otherwise known as explicit coercion.